RitikSapat02/OfferHub/README.md

 -run commands:-
  python manage.py makemigrations        #this will create req tables into database python manage.py migrate                #this will migrate the fields into database,or apply the changes

+ after executing the above commands then the application will be running properly

 -finally run:
 python manage.py runserver